 I am proposing that we take on a specific task daily… actually almost daily.
 I am suggesting starting to declutter in only 30 minutes a day for five days a week.
 That’s right.
-We are taking the weekends off to relax and enjoy our families and special relationships.
+We are doing the decluttering challenge on the weekdays and taking the weekends off to relax and enjoy our families and special relationships.

 I have carefully laid out specific tasks for you to begin the slow and thorough year long declutter.
 I have created a few checklists for you.
 We are going to go through your entire home, attic, and garage, decluttering slowly and thoroughly as we go.
 We will take this slowly and swallow this task in bite-sized pieces, so you don’t get overwhelmed.